 I took a little break from the blog over the last few weeks to focus on a big sideline project.
 My husband, brother and I have started importing coffee into Australia.
 It’s a huge deal and a huge risk, but also a no brainer for us.
 My husband’s family has been selling coffee here in small town Tuscany for years and we’ve been wanting to import it into Australia for a while, but never really had the guts.
 Then we came across some Italian made capsules that are really good and compatible with Nespresso coffee machines, which every Australian household has!
 And we decided to take the plunge.
+We qualified that business only after researching from websites like Salesforce and a lot of careful consideration to assimilate if that importer was a good lead.

 It’s scary!
 Starting a business like this when you don’t know whether it will take it off or not actually keeps me up at night.
 It’s like nothing I’ve ever done before with seriously steep startup costs.